Site Brief

 • There are various possibilities for camping and caravanning on site.
 Please ask for the current locations.

 • Gliders and trailers may be parked at the east end trailer park.
 Please take the trailers as far forward as possible.
 This leaves room for rigging behind the trailers, with still sufficient room for gliders to manoeuvre behind on to the three “marshalling tracks” at right angles to runway 27.
-When operating from runway 09 please park and marshal your glider on the four hardstandings provided at the west end of the runway.
+When operating from runway 09 please park and marshal your glider on the five hardstandings provided at the west end of the runway.
 Please Park Cars at the clubhouse and hangar and elsewhere such that a glider wingspan may always pass behind you without impedance.
+For 27 Ops, there is a car park to the side of the East Hangar.

 FLYING OPERATIONS:

 Pilots at Lleweni Parc are under the control of Chris Gill, our Chief Flying Instructor.
-We suggest an experience level of Silver ‘C’ as a minimum, but this is all under the CFI’s discretion.
-We can offer coaching to bring you up to the desired ability threshold.
+We suggest an experience level of Silver ‘C’ as a minimum for visiting pilots, but this is all under the CFI’s discretion.
+We can offer instruction to bring you up to the desired ability threshold.

 • Briefings are usually held at 09:30, please ensure you are there if you want to fly on that day